turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 ### Fund your account

-Follow the steps in the [Transfer AVAX Between X-Chain and C-Chain]() tutorial to fund the newly created account.
+Fund your account using the the faucet link https://faucet.avax-test.network/ and pasting your Fuji's C-Chain address in the input field or follow the steps in the [Transfer AVAX Between X-Chain and C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/transfer-avax-between-the-x-chain-and-c-chain) tutorial to fund the newly created account.
 You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.

 ## Run Migrations